MENU

 Contact Us Today

 A true lipedema diagnosis cannot be confirmed without a physical exam by a doctor.
-If you believe you may have lipedema and are ready to make a change, contact First State Lipedema today.
+If you believe you may have lipedema and are ready to make a change, contact First State Lipedema today to diagnose lipedema.
 Nadiv Shapira MD, FACS, FACPH is skilled in treating lipedema for a happier and healthier you.